zabid01/Basic-JS-Exercises/README.md

 # Basic JS Exercises

-### Exercise 1: Area of Rectangle
+### Exercise 1: Area of Triangle

-**Write a JavaScript function to calculate the area of a rectangle given the length and width.**
+**Write a JavaScript function to calculate the area of a triangle given the base and height.**

 Test:
-console.log(areaRectangle(10, 20));
+console.log(areaTriangle(10, 20));

 Output:
-200
+100

 ------

 ### Exercise 2: Rotate String

-**Rotate a given string in the right direction by periodically removing one letter from the end of the string and attaching it to the front.**
+**Rotate a given string in the left direction by periodically removing one letter from the beginning of the string and attaching it to the end.**

 Test:
 rotateString("cat");